 On 6 - 7 August 2019, the Pan-African Parliament successfully organised the Tenth Annual Speakers' Conference under the theme "Finding durable solutions to forced migrations to expedite integration and development in Africa: The role of national and regional Parliaments".
-The main purpose of the Conference of Speakers was to promote the ownership of the theme of the African Union for 2019 by Speakers of national and regional Parliaments, at the following objectives:
+The main purpose of the Conference of Speakers was to promote the ownership of the theme of the African Union for 2019 by Speakers of national and regional Parliaments, with a view to promoting their implementation at the national level.
+The meetings was aimed at the following objectives:

 - i.
 To enable the Speakers of African Parliaments to be acquainted with the theme of the African Union for 2019 and 2020, as well as current AU events relating to the implementation of the African Continental Free Trade Area; - ii.
-To reflect on the role of national and regional parliaments in finding lasting solutions to the situation of refugees, returnees and internally displaced persons in Africa, the silencing of the guns, and the realization of the African Continental Free Trade Area; - towards promoting the ratification, domestication and implementation of AU treaties relating to refugees, returnees and internally displaced persons in Africa, silencing of the guns, and the completion of the African Continental Free Trade Area, as well as the new PAP Protocol; - iv.
+To reflect on the role of national and regional parliaments in finding lasting solutions to the situation of refugees, returnees and internally displaced persons in Africa, the silencing of the guns, and the realization of the African Continental Free Trade Area; - iii.
+To assess the progress made and the difficulties faced by parliaments in their efforts towards promoting the ratification, domestication and implementation of AU treaties relating to refugees, returnees and internally displaced persons in Africa, silencing of the guns, and the completion of the African Continental Free Trade Area, as well as the new PAP Protocol; - iv.
 To share best practices and consolidate efforts and strategies to make parliamentary action more effective to achieve lasting solutions to the problems of forced migration, silencing of the guns and the realization of the African Continental Free Trade Area.